 We all have troubles in life.
 Life is not perfect.
-We, our loved ones, and our children are not perfect.
-Sometimes a problem can seem overwhelming.
-But if you try to keep it in perspective, try to handle it in parts, and keep thinking positive thoughts, you will stay healthier.
+We, our loved ones and our children are not perfect.
+Sometimes a problem can seem hard to deal with.
+Keeping these challenges in perspective and maintaining a positive outlook can help you stay healthier.

 Remember, you are not alone.
-That is another reason to smile.
+That is one more reason to smile.